Aaron Judge Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 23rd in the league.

-- The Tigers' 4.56 team ERA ranks 20th among all league pitching staffs.
+- The Tigers' 4.55 team ERA ranks 20th across all league pitching staffs.

-- Tigers pitchers combine to surrender 152 total home runs at a rate of 1.2 per game (to rank 13th in the league).
+- Tigers pitchers combine to allow 154 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- The righty last appeared on Tuesday against the Chicago Cubs, when he went 4 2/3 innings, allowing six earned runs while giving up four hits.
+- In his most recent time out on Wednesday, the left-hander tossed six innings against the Chicago Cubs, giving up four earned runs while surrendering six hits.

-- The 24-year-old has amassed an ERA of 5.29, with 9 strikeouts per nine innings, in 15 games this season.
-Opponents are hitting .243 against him.
+- The 26-year-old has an ERA of 4.06, with 10.2 strikeouts per nine innings, in nine games this season.
+Opponents have a .240 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.